 '''

+from name in names

+group name.ToUpper() by name.Length

+which translates to this:

 names.GroupBy (

 name => name.Length,

 name => name.ToUpper() )

 '''

 The subcollections are not emitted in order of key.
 GroupBy does no sorting (in fact, it preserves the original ordering).
-To sort, you must add an OrderBy operator (which means first adding an into clause because group by ordinarily ends a query):
+To sort, you must add an OrderBy operator (which means first adding an into clause, because group by ordinarily ends a query):

+'''

 from name in names

 group name.ToUpper() by name.Length into grouping

 orderby grouping.Key

 select grouping

+'''